-NURS 509A Practicum in Population Health Management
+NURS 509A Focus in Population Health

-This practicum course develops and refines a student's competency in managing a caseload, a population, an educational program or health services.
-Within one of these contexts, the student takes a role in initiating, managing or sustaining collaborative efforts related to change and improvement of health services.
+This course develops and refines a student's competency in managing: a population, an educational program, or health services.
+Within one of these contexts, the student takes a role in initiating, managing, or sustaining, collaborative efforts related to a change and or improvement in services.